Dragon1 Standard: Definitions of the Concepts

 Dragon1 aims to remove pseudo-science and nonsense definitions for terms from the field of Enterprise Architecture.

 We invite everyone to use these rules and try to falsify any terms defined in Dragon1.
-If you succeed, you will help everyone one step further to better understand how the world works.
+If you succeed, you will help everyone one step further to understand better how the world works.

 Functions of Definitions